MikroElektronika/mikrosdk_click_v2/clicks/haptic4/details.md

 ## Example Description

-> This example demonstrates the use of Haptic 4 click board by controlling the attached motor vibration level.
+> This example demonstrates the use of Haptic 4 Click board by controlling the attached motor vibration level.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and performs the click default configuration.
+> Initializes the driver and performs the Click default configuration.

 ```c